Frequently Asked Questions

 - Class Notes and Obituaries Access - Harvard Magazine publishes class notes and obituaries for graduates of Harvard and Radcliffe Colleges as well as the Graduate School of Arts and Sciences.
 Use your Harvard Magazine account to read these notes online.
 Please note: For privacy reasons, class notes and obituaries are accessible only to Harvard alumni.
 First register your Harvard Magazine Account—then verify your alumni status (when prompted).

 - E-mail Newsletters - If you create a Harvard Magazine account you agree to be contacted by e-mail occasionally.
 For example, you may receive an e-mail notification when a new issue of Harvard Magazine has been published.
-Please note: You may update your e-mail preferences at any time, or contact Harvard Magazine for technical assistance.
+Please note: You may update your e-mail preferences at any time, or contact Harvard Magazine for technical assistance at [email protected].

 Q: Where are the Harvard Magazine offices located?